Domain-Connect/DomainConnectApplyZone/README.md

 ### qsfilter

 This will filter out certain keys from a query string.
+This is useful when verifying a signature, when the query string needs to be preserved but stripped of the values sig and key.

 ## Test

 This contains a series of simple tests.
+Run them by:

+import Test
+Test.RunTests()

 ## GDTest